 Customers who view your About Us page will spend 22.5% more than those that don’t.
-And, according to Blue Acorn, those who view it are 5x more likely to make a purchase.
+And, according to a study by KoMarketing, 52% of users report that the About Us page is the first thing they want to see when they visit a website.

 These statistics considered – are you paying enough attention to your About Us page?